NadElSaid/Harmonia/README.md

     ```pip install -r requirements.txt```
 - **Step 3: Set Up Google API Key:**
-   replace "your_google_api_key" in the code with your actual API key.
+   replace "NVIDIA API key" in the code with your actual API key.
 - **Step 4: Add the PDF File**

   Place the Harmonia.pdf file in the root directory of the project.
 This file is used to enhance the chatbot's knowledge base.